Lords 'tidies up' Mental Health Bill

 Third reading

-Third reading, a chance for members to ‘tidy up' a bill, concentrating on making sure the eventual law is effective and workable, is scheduled to begin on Wednesday 2 April.
+Third reading, a chance for members to ‘tidy up' a bill, concentrating on making sure the eventual law is effective and workable, began on Wednesday 2 April.

 Explore further information